-When Marie meets Oscar, she mistakes him for a man, and states she prefers Oscar over her betrothed.
+When Fersen meets Oscar, he thinks at first she is a man.
 Rosalie is also flat-out in love with Oscar for a good portion of the series and apparently retains some feelings for her into the Distant Finale after having married Bernard.
-Charlotte also seems to have feelings towards Oscar.

 In chapter 4 three ladies at the ball fangirl over Oscar who they clearly know is a woman.
 They call her dashing, wish that she would come over and talk to them, and then all subtlety is lost when one says that she wishes Oscar were a boy so that they could get married.